cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 {{hashtobase}} describes considerations for uniformly hashing to field elements.

+If the output of hash\_to\_base or any of its derived values is leaked, an adversary can perform dictionary and brute-force attacks on the password.
+In practice, this may happen when a device storing the hash\_to\_base or derived output is compromised.
+To mitigate these attacks, it is recommended to first execute a more costly key derivation function on the password and use the resulting output as the input to hash\_to_base.
+Example key derivation functions are PBKDF2 {{!RFC2898}} or scrypt {{!RFC7914}}.
+Care must be taken that the key derivation function offers collision resistance in line with the security level of the target curve or field.
+Generally, this means that the underlying hash function should output at least 2 * k bits, where k is the security level.
+For example, when using an elliptic curve that offers 224 bits of security, PBKDF2-HMAC-SHA512 would be an appropriate choice.

 # Acknowledgements

 The authors would like to thank Adam Langley for his detailed writeup up Elligator 2 with